Understand the bigger picture of data available in Meiro

 |The New Events Over Time(1) and the Number of Identified Customers Over Time (2)||

 Check for any dips and spikes in the number of customer events and identified customers.

-In the case above we can also see that the number of identified customers overtime is increasing, as well as the number of events is increasing.
+In the case above, we can also see that the number of identified customers over time is increasing, and the number of events is increasing.

 |Customers updated in the last 7 days (3)||

-Summarizes updates for customer entities for the last 7 days.
+Summarizes updates for customer entities for the previous 7 days.
 Immediate updates happen each time when a new event arrives.
 Also when a customer entity merges with another customer entity.
 Update for all customer entities happens from 1 to 7 days (depending on the use case).
-The most of customers should be within the first bars, it is a warning if most of the customers are at the end of the chart (>96h).
+Most of the customers should be within the first bars.
+It is a warning if most customers are at the end of the chart (>96h).

-In the case above customer data was not updated for a longer period of time, it is also suspicious that all results are 0, while at least one column should be filled, therefore it requires investigation.
+In the case above, customer data was not updated for a more extended period.
+It is also suspicious that all results are 0, while at least one column should be filled.
+Therefore it requires investigation.